 Lighting is not the only public service to benefit from the analytical power of the SAP HANA platform.
 In Buenos Aires, authorities have installed sensors in more than 30,000 storm drains to provide early warning against the risk of flash floods.

 Utilizing SAP HANA, the city analyzes data from these sensors, combined with information from weather reports and from residents on social media, to determine where action is needed immediately.
-“The public sector is now using SAP HANA to enable innovation and save lives,” Claps saysfull_stop
+“The public sector is now using SAP HANA to enable innovation and save lives,” Claps says

 As published in TIME magazine